 While there is a command line TFTP server/client feature in windows, it's easier to use a third party one that has a proper graphical interface.

-A simple and free TFTP application is Tftpd32, available here (Tftpd64 is the 64-bit version and will be used in this example).
+A simple and free TFTP application is Tftpd64, available here.

 Download the portable version, and unzip it in a folder.
 You should see the manual, a license in a PDF file, a configuration file, and the application executable itself.